|

 the first recipient of the scholarship.

-Athletic Club became the Seattle Ramblers and embarked on a
+Club became the Seattle Ramblers and embarked on a historic

-1964 seasons without their beloved coach, but missing Don
+1964 seasons without their beloved coach.
+Missing Don

 and the emergence of the Edmonds Warriors who took many